ibm-cloud-docs/secrets-manager/framework/at-events.md

 | `secrets-manager.secret-version-metadata.read`   |	Get the metadata of a secret version                          |
 | `secrets-manager.secret-version-data.delete`     |	Delete the data of a secret version                           |
 | `secrets-manager.secret-version-action.create`   |	Create a version action                                       |
-{: caption="List of secret events for Trial and Standard plans" caption-side="top"}
+{: caption="List of secret events for Trial and Standard plans" caption-side="bottoms"}

 ### Secret groups events
 {: #at-actions-secret-groups-trial-standard}